Creating a Simple Twitter App using oAuth and PHP

 ?>

 Now just add the Consumer Key & the Consumer Secret you got from Twitter in between the quotes.
-Below is the copy of the secret.php file that 1stwebdesigner’s Twitter oAuth application is using:
+Below is the copy of the secret.php file that 1stwebdesigner’s Twitter application is using:

 <?php